Amiga Technical Resource

 Q: The whole machine seems dead!
 Only the power supply fan operates.

-A: Did you plug in the motherboard power connector?
+A: Did you plug in the main board power connector?

 Q: I see signs of fuzzy corrosion on the RTC battery, what should I do?

-A: Replace the battery immediately, or remove it from the motherboard at least.
+A: Replace the battery immediately, or remove it from the main board at least.

 For more information see the RTC battery replacement pages.

-Q: Where can I get more technical info on A3000s?
+Q: Where can I get additional technical information on A3000s?

 A: Here.